Nonthermal electron acceleration in turbulent post-flare coronal loops: Conclusions

-Although our 2D test-particle approach may overestimate confinement time and maximum energies, neglecting feedback and kinetic effects and requiring more quantitative validation, it nonetheless offers a valuable new framework to address the multistage process of magnetic-to-particle energy conversion in flare modeling.
-More advanced numerical approaches, e.g.\ combining the GCA with the full equations of motion (\citealt{bacchini2020}), could also be enhanced with our improved GCA formalism and applied to the study presented here.
-We can also use this to study proton acceleration aspects in the more realistic 3D setups.

-The modifications we presented here to the standard GCA algorithm could be very relevant in other than purely solar settings, and are expected to lead to more physically sound findings on particle energization in turbulent plasmas.
+Although our 2D test-particle approach may overestimate confinement time and maximum energies, neglecting feedback and kinetic effects and requiring more quantitative validation, it nonetheless offers a valuable new framework to address the multistage process of magnetic-to-particle energy conversion in flare modelling.
+We can also use this to study proton-acceleration aspects in the more realistic 3D setups.
+More advanced numerical approaches, for example\ combining the GCA with the full equations of motion (\citealt{bacchini2020}), could also be enhanced with our improved GCA formalism and applied to the study presented here. \\ The standard GCA is perfectly suitable for cases where particles do not experience strong net energisation; i.e. their total energy is roughly constant, which is the case when the dynamics is strongly dominated by magnetic fields (e.g. mainly with mirroring effects), and directly accelerating electric fields are absent or negligible.
+The energy-conserving formulation can be adopted when particle energisation is the main focus of the study and electric fields have a relevant effect on the long-term evolution.\\ The modifications to the standard GCA algorithm presented here could be highly relevant in other, not purely solar, settings and are expected to lead to more physically sound findings on particle energisation in turbulent plasmas.
 The new energy-conserving GCA treatment allows one to directly quantify any resulting deviations from the first adiabatic invariance (constant magnetic moment).
-Our demonstration of its effect on a simple Alfv\'en wave setup can be used to check independent implementations of particle GCA integrators.
+Our demonstration of its effect on a simple Alfv\'en-wave setup can be used to check independent implementations of particle GCA integrators.\\